 The foundation of ENVELOP’s technology is Ambisonics, an innovative open source sound mapping technique.
 Using Ambisonics, artists determine a virtual location in space where they want to place a sound source, which is then rendered to a spherical array of speakers.
 ENVELOP is 28.4 channel Ambisonic sound system can position and move sound elements above, below, in front of, behind, and completely around an audience.
 A high-fidelity video projection system and LED lights embedded within the ENVELOP columns can be controlled in unison with audio to build synchronized audio/visual compositions.

 Envelop speaker towers concept sketch

-ENVELOP's Kickstarter campaign successfully funded the fabrication and installation of the ambisonic environment at the new media performance center, The Midway, opening summer 2015 in San Francisco.
-If you'd like to get involved, check out the github repo.
+ENVELOP's Kickstarter campaign successfully funded the fabrication and installation of the ambisonic environment at the new media performance center, The Midway, which opened in Summer 2015 in San Francisco.
+If you'd like to get involved, check out the github repo.expand_less

 Afield is a timecapsule, a way of connecting to places you've left behind, a method of digitourism, and a means of collapsing physical distance.

 Afield is a mobile app for creating shared auditory/ambulatory experiences.
 It’s like a sonic scavenger hunt where you follow your ears instead of a map.
 If you’re lucky, you’ll get well and truly lost in the process.

 Make geotagged field recordings on your mobile device, and share them as a SonicWalk.
 Take a SonicWalk, and those recordings become audible beacons that you can follow as you explore your city, town, or countryside…